 3) To make all reasonable rules and regulations for the management of the public school system and for conducting the business of the school committee as may be deemed necessary or desirable.

-The school committee shall furnish all school buildings with proper fixtures, furniture and equipment and shall provide ordinary maintenance of all school buildings and grounds; provided, however, the town council may, by ordinance, provide for the establishment of a central municipal maintenance department which may include maintenance of school buildings and grounds.
+The school committee shall furnish all school buildings with proper fixtures, furniture and equipment and shall provide ordinary maintenance of all school buildings and grounds; provided, however, the city council may, by ordinance, provide for the establishment of a central municipal maintenance department which may include maintenance of school buildings and grounds.

 4) Salary - The school committee may provide an annual salary for its members within the annual school department appropriation.
-No increase in such salary shall be effective, however, unless it shall have been adopted during the first eighteen months after the biennial election of members, and it provides that such salary is to take effect with the organization of the town government following the next biennial election.
+No increase in such salary shall be effective, however, unless it shall have been adopted during the first eighteen months after the biennial election of members, and it provides that such salary is to take effect with the organization of the city government following the next biennial election.

 5) Expenses - Subject to the school department appropriation, the members of the school committee shall be entitled to reimbursement of their actual and necessary expenses incurred in the performance of their duties.

-(e) Filling of Vacancies - (1) If a vacancy shall occur on the school committee during the first 24 months of the term for which school committee members are elected, the vacancy shall be filled by special election held forthwith and no earlier than 64 days from the date the election is called; provided, however, that town council, by vote of not less than 6 councillors, may instead vote to have the vacancy filled by appointment by the remaining members of the school committee from among the voters.
-(2) If a vacancy shall occur on the school committee during the second 24 months of the term for which the school committee members are elected, the vacancy shall be filled forthwith by appointment by vote of the remaining members of the school committee from among the voters; provided, however, that if approved by not less than six town councilors within 14 days of the date the town council is notified of the vacancy, a special election to fill the vacancy may instead be held forthwith on a date at least 64 days from the date the election is called.
-The school committee may provide the town council with a non-binding recommendation concerning the manner of selection to be used to fill the vacancy.
-(3) If an acting school committee member appointed under paragraphs (1) or (2) is not elected to the office at the next town election, or if the position remains vacant, the person certified by the election commission as a successful candidate to the office shall forthwith be sworn and shall serve remainder of the vacant term in addition to the term for which the person is elected.
+(e) Filling of Vacancies - (1) If a vacancy shall occur on the school committee during the first 24 months of the term for which school committee members are elected, the vacancy shall be filled by special election held forthwith and no earlier than 64 days from the date the election is called; provided, however, that city council, by vote of not less than 6 councilors, may instead vote to have the vacancy filled by appointment by the remaining members of the school committee from among the voters.
+(2) If a vacancy shall occur on the school committee during the second 24 months of the term for which the school committee members are elected, the vacancy shall be filled forthwith by appointment by vote of the remaining members of the school committee from among the voters; provided, however, that if approved by not less than six city councilors within 14 days of the date the city council is notified of the vacancy, a special election to fill the vacancy may instead be held forthwith on a date at least 64 days from the date the election is called.
+The school committee may provide the city council with a non-binding recommendation concerning the manner of selection to be used to fill the vacancy.
+(3) If an acting school committee member appointed under paragraphs (1) or (2) is not elected to the office at the next city election, or if the position remains vacant, the person certified by the election commission as a successful candidate to the office shall forthwith be sworn and shall serve remainder of the vacant term in addition to the term for which the person is elected.
 (4) An acting school committee member appointed under paragraphs (1) or (2) shall not be entitled to have the words "candidate for reelection" printed against that person's name on the ballot at the next election.

 (f) Council President - The council president shall have the same power as any other member to vote on every matter coming before the school committee.